archieframes/Outco-Functions/README.md

-The functions I wish I had written during Outco's Visitor Class and HackerRank Challenge.
+Functions written for Outco's Visitor Class and HackerRank challenge